 Finally, remember that employer contributions that an employee can also elect to receive in cash or as a taxable benefit are treated as salary reductions for purposes of the “maximum benefit payable” condition, and that other requirements must also be met for a health FSA to qualify as excepted.

-If you have questions regarding the Affordable Care Act, contact the Anders Health Care Services Team.
+If you have questions regarding the Affordable Care Act, contact the Anders Health Care Group.